dhutapratama/docs/deployment.md

 php artisan config:cache
 ```

-This command will combine all of Laravel's configuration files into a single, cached file, which greatly reduces the number of trips the framework must make to the filesystem when loading your configuration values.
+This command will combine all of Lets's configuration files into a single, cached file, which greatly reduces the number of trips the framework must make to the filesystem when loading your configuration values.

 > **Warning**
 > If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
 Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function for `.env` variables will return `null`.